Posted: October 10, 2018 Contributor: administrator

 Part of our mission at PRJKT RUBY is to promote women’s health, reproductive rights, and the confidence to live life on your terms.
 That includes educating our customers and our followers about their bodies, how to stay healthy and strong, and how to feel great about themselves, despite life’s unavoidable battles.
 Today is World Mental Health Day and we’re sharing some important facts, as well as how you can find treatment and be involved in raising awareness and kicking the stigma of mental health to the curb.

-- According to the World Health Organization, World Mental Health Day is observed every year with the hopes of “raising awareness of mental health issues around the world and mobilizing efforts in support of mental health.”
+Below are just a few important stats to know about the most common mental health issues globally and in the United States.
+According to the World Health Organization, World Mental Health Day is observed every year with the hopes of “raising awareness of mental health issues around the world and mobilizing efforts in support of mental health.”

 – As noted by the WHO, half of all mental illnesses begin before or by the age of 14, but most of these go undetected.

 – About 1 in 5 adults in the United States experience mental illness each year, and “approximately 10.2 million adults have co-occuring mental health and addiction disorders,” according to the National Alliance on Mental Illness.

 – According to the National Institute of Mental Health, “Suicide was the tenth leading cause of death overall in the United States, claiming the lives of nearly 45,000 people.”

 – Roughly 13% of women who have given birth experience a mental disorder, primarily depression.

 – Over 300 million people around the world suffer from depression, while more than 260 million live with anxiety.

 What you can do to break the stigma

 Though the numbers are astounding, there is so much stigma surrounding people who suffer from mental illnesses, and the subject is still taboo.
 Learning and educating yourself about mental health is the first step in making a difference, but there are some other ways that you can help fight the stigma and encourage both men and women to live freely and speak up about their experiences: